 If you would like to come and study at the FSE as an exchange student, or when you go abroad as an FSE student during your degree programme, there are various scholarships available.
 Our Faculty has three scholarships: Erasmus+ scholarship, International Credit Mobility and Marco Polo scholarship.

-The Faculty of Science and Engineering has eight study associations.
-These study associations are related to one or a few degree programmes and welcome all FSE students, Dutch and international.
-All activities are in English, just like their communication.
+The Faculty of Science and Engineering (FSE) has about ten study associations.
+These study associations are related degree programmes in certain field and welcome all FSE students, Dutch and international.
+All activities are in English, as is their communication.